Tea-n-Tech/teacup/docs.md

   - [ ] Ensure that machine id is unique by checking the db
 - [ ] Add token authentication middleware
 - [ ] Initial State Transfer
-  - [ ] Transfer static CPU data
+  - [x] Transfer static CPU data
-  - [ ] Refactor process_event to only perform one query per event
+  - [x] Refactor process_event to only perform one query per event
+  - [ ] Assemble and return data in db to machine
 - [ ] Refactor to compile-time sqlx queries
   - [ ] Refactor `sqlx::query` to `sqlx::query!`
   - [ ] Automatic start of localsetup if not already running
-  - [ ] Refactor individual updates into something separate
+  - [ ] Refactor individual updates into own functions
 - [ ] ?
 Register a new machine if not exists

 General: